feltus/BDSS/README.md

 The increasing size of datasets used in scientific computing has made it difficult or impossible for a researcher to store all their data at the compute site they are using to process it.
 This has necessitated that a data transfer step become a key consideration in experimental design.
 Accordingly, scientific data repositories such as NCBI have begun to offer services such as dedicated data transfer machines and advanced transfer clients.
-But despite this, many researchers continue familiar but suboptimal practices: using slow transfer clients like a web browser or `scp`, transferring data over wireless networks, etc.
+Despite this, many researchers continue familiar but suboptimal practices: using slow transfer clients like a web browser or `scp`, transferring data over wireless networks, etc.